4–3 defense: Linebackers

 There is only one inside linebacker in the 4–3 scheme, so he is called the middle linebacker (MLB), sometimes known as the "Mike" linebacker.
 He must be as smart as he is athletic, acts as the "quarterback of the defense" and is often the defensive leader.
 The primary responsibility of the "Mike" is to stop the run, though he will often be asked to fall back in zone coverage in pass protection; man to man pass coverage has him assigned to the fullback typically.
 The MLB is often the largest and strongest of all of the linebackers.

 The 4–3 defense relies on having a sure tackler at the middle linebacker spot.
 Most notably, Monte Kiffin's "Tampa Cover 2" scheme makes high demands on the MLB, requiring him to have above-average speed, and additional skills to be able to read the play and either maintain his central position to help the outside linebackers cover short passes, drop behind the linebackers in coverage and protect the zone of the field behind the outside linebackers from 11 to 20 yards out, or run up to the line of scrimmage to help assist in stopping the runs.
 Luke Kuechly and Brian Urlacher were prototypical "Mike" linebackers before retirement.
+Fred Warner is a prototypical "Mike" linebacker in the modern NFL.